-Admission to the elementary major and secondary preparation, both of which begin with Education 250, is by written application.
-Admission to the inclusive early childhood education major is by written application, and begins with EDU 216.
+Admission to the elementary education major and secondary preparation, both of which begin with Education 250, is by written application.
+Admission to the Inclusive Early Childhood Education major is by written application, and begins with EDU 101.
 Prospective students are urged to apply at the beginning of their sophomore year.
 Admission can normally be secured by the second semester of the sophomore year.

-In order to qualify for admission, students must meet the following criteria (a) to (e), and have earned a minimum grade of "C" in the courses listed in (a).
+To qualify for admission, students must meet the following criteria (a) to (e), and have earned a minimum grade of "C" in the courses listed in (a).